kaboc/async-phase/packages/async_phase_notifier/README.md

 )
 ```

-A listener is added per each `AsyncPhaseListener`.
-Please note that if you use this
+Please note that a listener is added per each `AsyncPhaseListener`, not per
-widget at multiple places for a single notifier, the callback functions of all those
+notifier.
+If you use this widget at various places for a single notifier to call
-widgets are called on error.
+some function to show an error or trigger a logger, make sure not to call it at
+multiple of them to avoid duplication.

 ## Examples